Melania Trump Thinks She Should Attend John McCain's Memorial Service

-Today Senator John McCain was given a send-off in his adopted home state of Arizona and was flown to Andrews Airforce Base in Maryland to make the trip to Washington, DC where a memorial service will be held after people are given a chance to visit him as he lies in state.
-At this time, Donald Trump will not attend the memorial for McCain, and neither will First Lady Melania Trump.
-Instead, Vice President Mike Pence and his wife Karen will attend, as will Bill and Hillary Clinton, Barack and Michelle Obama, George and Laura Bush, and possibly Jimmy Carter if health permits.
+Today, Senator John McCain was given a send-off in his adopted home state of Arizona and was flown to Andrews Airforce Base in Maryland to make the trip to Washington, D.C., where a memorial service will be held after people are given a chance to visit him as he lies in state.
+At this time, Donald Trump will not attend the memorial for McCain, and neither will first lady Melania Trump.
+Instead, Vice President Mike Pence and his wife, Karen, will attend, as will Bill and Hillary Clinton, Barack and Michelle Obama, George and Laura Bush, and possibly Jimmy Carter, if health permits.

 But according to Hollywood Life, Melania Trump thinks it’s wrong that she sits out McCain’s memorial simply because her husband has ill feelings toward his fellow Republican.
-The First Lady is embarrassed that the situation seems petty.
+The first lady is embarrassed that the situation seems petty.

 “Melania feels embarrassed yet again by Donald, this time because of his ban from McCain’s funeral.
 She attended Barbara Bush’s funeral without him and now she feels pressure to go to this one without him too.”

-The First Lady seemed to have enjoyed herself at Mrs. Bush’s funeral in the company of the Clintons and the Obamas who made her feel welcome, but Donald Trump has said so many harsh things about John McCain that she might be uncomfortable.
+The first lady seemed to have enjoyed herself at Mrs. Bush’s funeral in the company of the Clintons and the Obamas, who made her feel welcome, but Donald Trump has said so many harsh things about John McCain that she might be uncomfortable.

 If you're on @Medium but you aren't reading Sam's work, you are missing out!
 “Well, I’m glad Melania Trump didn’t choose anti-racism as a platform” @SamMcKenzieJr #BlackLivesMatter https://t.co/AziHpQQVeZ